Marriage without a contract: Community scheme reduced to acquisitions

 In order to preserve some of the property against the demands of creditors, it is up to you to prove that you own it.

-The rules depend on the expenditure concerned:
+The rules depend on the debts involved:

 General case